Olive oil has a long history of use in cosmetic products, used for its nourishing and moisture-binding properties on the skin and hair.

 "This is the best product I have found for my baby’s eczema.
 His arms were in a terrible state, weeping and red raw.
 I used this product and within 2 days his arms were significantly improved."
 Carla

 Do you have any questions about the link between Olive oil and eczema in babies?
-Get in touch by leaving a comment below, or you can contact our friendly customer care team by emailing firstname.lastname@example.org, or calling 01403 740350.
+Get in touch with our friendly customer care team by emailing firstname.lastname@example.org, or calling 01403 740350.